JDygard/Frost-Air-and-Kinetic-Energy/fake/README.md

-// write a markdown readme for this application

 # Frost Air and Kinetic Energy HVAC (FAKE HVAC)
 This is built as a portfolio piece for a React-based industrial HVAC control application.
 The focus is on performance, accessibility and comfort of users.